sooqini/debugger/README.md

 	- production - forces to hide debugger
 - logDirectory - directory to save debugger output.
 Debugger saves there exceptions reports as HTML files.
 - email - debugger can send email to this address when error occurs on production
-- panels - array of 'Nette\Diagnostics\IBarPanel' implementations to add into debugger panel
+- panels - array of 'Tracy\IBarPanel' implementations to add into debugger panel

+## Provided panels ##
+With this panels you can use only panel name in panels list.
+For example:

+	"panels" => array(
+		"routing"
+	)

+List of panels:

+- routing - display routes and theirs method, path and parameters.
+Current route is marked as bold

+Planned panels:

+- database - diplay all database queries